kristopolous/EvDa/README.md

 You can just do this one single thing, and not get a bunch of garbage with it.
 Refreshing.

+For convenience, these have been included in `evda-helper.js`.

 #### Even more?!

 Sure.